Thailand's young pro-democracy protesters challenge military and monarchy | DW | 16.10.2020

 A young progressive movement in Thailand is demanding reform to the country's traditional political structure.
 They are up against a deeply entrenched alliance between the monarchy and the military.

-When Thailand's premier, Prayut Chan-o-cha, declared a state of emergency in Bangkok on Thursday morning, it was supposed to be the final warning shot towards the pro-democracy protest movement.
+When Thailand's premier, Prayuth Chan-ocha, declared a state of emergency in Bangkok on Thursday morning, it was supposed to be the final warning shot towards the pro-democracy protest movement.

 The emergency decree bans gatherings of more than four people.
 Anyone publishing news or online reports that "harm national security or cause panic" is liable to prosecution.